william20808/nexora_dosm/powerbi_dashboard/README.txt

 * Data Coverage: Monthly panel from March 2017 to September 2026 for international tourist arrivals; annual state-level hotel occupancy and domestic visitor panel from 2017 to 2025 across 16 Malaysian states and federal territories.
-* Forecasting Horizon: October 2024 to September 2026 represents the official hold-out evaluation period where arrival figures are predicted using the machine learning models.
+* Forecasting Horizon: June 2026 to September 2026 represents the official hold-out evaluation period where arrival figures are predicted using the machine learning models.
 * Currency Rates: Bilateral exchange rates represent monthly averages published